grafana/plugin-tools/docusaurus/docs/create-a-plugin/index.md

 ---
 id: create-plugin
-title: How to create and enhance a plugin
+title: Create a Grafana plugin
 description: How to develop and extend a Grafana plugin.
 keywords:
   - grafana